usna78/Mail-Alias/README.md

 # Assumptions:
 - The application can load a locally maintained aliases configuration file
-- The aliases file can use any practical format such as YAML, Json, XML, INI or similar
+- The aliases file can use any practical format such as YAML, JSON, XML, INI or similar
 - When the entire aliases file is loaded, the data is held in a Perl hash reference
 - Each hash key is the name of an alias
 - The value is a string or an array.
 (Hashes are not supported as values)